 Marinated Sun Gold Tomatoes with Aged Sheep’s Cheese by Michelin Starred Chef John Critchley

 Tomatoes fresh out of the backyard are some of the best there is.
 Our chef has four sun gold tomato plants that yield us a couple pints a day from the beginning of August hopefully into September.
-Our chef likes to pick them before the birds swoop in so he continually harvests when they ripen.
+Our chef likes to pick them before the birds swoop in so he continually harvests as they ripen.
 The ones that make it into the kitchen before being eaten get a healthy dose of fresh olive oil, herbs and sea salt and placed in a parchment bag for slow marinating in the Cinder.
-When they come out, they are almost ready to burst when topped with finely grated aged sheep’s cheese.
+When they come out, almost ready to burst with juice, they are finally topped with finely grated aged sheep’s cheese.